alt3/rank-my-wallet/contributing.md

 ## Translations

-Because we use the [Crowdin](https://crowdin.com/) web editor for translations, translators do not require any coding skills.
+Translators do not require any coding skills because we use the [Crowdin online editor](https://support.crowdin.com/online-editor/) for all our translations.

-### Joining RankMyWallet on Crowdin
+### Join RankMyWallet on Crowdin

 1. Create a [Crowdin](https://crowdin.com/) account